KristjanESPERANTO/MMM-pages/readme.md

 ## Installation

-In your terminal, go to your MagicMirror's module folder:
+In your terminal, go to your MagicMirror's module directory:

 ```bash
 cd ~/MagicMirror/modules